-After the smashing success of Denis Villeneuve’s Dune, the sci-fi epic starring Timothée Chalamet, Zendaya, Rebecca Ferguson, and Jason Mamoa, the makers have announced a sequel that will release on October 20, 2023.
+The makers have announced that the sci-fi epic starring Timothée Chalamet, Zendaya, Rebecca Ferguson, and Jason Mamoa, will have a sequel that will release on October 20, 2023.

 Legendary announced the news in a tweet on Tuesday, ensuring that the spice will continue to flow on the screen.